ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 You may add additional Adafruit compatible fonts and/or Teensy ILI9341_T3 fonts by copying them into the Builder's font folder, GUIsliceBuilder/fonts under either the gfx or t3 folder.
 You must create a folder that can be used by the Builder as the Font's Family name ie: 'FreeMono'.
-Under this new folder you must create Font Style sub-folders, any combination of BOLD, BOLD_ITALIC, ITALIC, or PLAIN depnding upon what fonts you have decided to add.
+Under this new folder you must create Font Style sub-folders, any combination of BOLD, BOLD_ITALIC, ITALIC, or PLAIN depending upon what fonts you have decided to add.

 For Teensy fonts don't forget to copy both the Headers and C files.

-You do not need to edit the builder_fonts.json file for these new fonts, just drop them into the new folders and restart the Builder.
+You do not need to edit the builder_fonts.json file for these new Adafruit GFX or T3 fonts, just drop them into the new folders and restart the Builder.

+VLW smoothfonts do need edits to the builder_fonts.json file to add them.
+Google's Noto Bold is already supported so you can use its entries as a guide.
+Note that you don't place the actual *.vlw fonts in the Builders folders.
+You place the *.ttf file that you used as input to Processing IDE that created your *.vlw fonts.
+The Builder can't read the *.vlw files only the TrueType fonts.
+You will however notice a sub folder called data where the NotoBold vlw files have been placed as a convenience so you don't need to generate them, just copy to your Arduino project data folder.
+See Appendix G for information on creating vlw fonts.

+Please remember usage of the fonts require you to copy them to either Adafruit-GFX/Fonts or to TFT_eSPI/Fonts/GFXFF depending upon your driver.

 If you need to use a font that doesn't fall into the above categories then you will need to tell the Builder to simulate it.
 This is fairly easy to do but can be a bit fussy.
 There isn't much error handling so be careful with edits.
 If an error is detected it will be reported inside GUIsliceBuilder/logs/builder.log.
 You should get a line number and most likely a cryptic message.
 For example: saying a name was expected.
 Look for extra or missing commas ',', brackets ']' or curly braces '}'.

+When you add your own fonts there is one additional requirement.
+For Adafruit GFX fonts you need to create at least one fone size 10 or less, while TrueType, or vlw needs at least one size 18 or less.
+The Builder requires this for Property Table display of your text fields.

 The builder_fonts.json file format is documented in Appendix B.